Flakster/Platform-Game/README.md

 # Platform-Game
 This is a classic 2D platform game built with Javascript and Phaser 3.
 Very similar to the Chrome jumping dinosaur.
 The high scores are stored in and retrieved from an leaderboard service API.

-The game consists of our main character, a planetary traveller called P1, who this time is running over the surface of a far away planet populated by evil flies and slimes.
-Our voyager should avoid touching this creatures by jumping (up arrow) and squating (down arrow) according to the case.
-The goal is advance as much as possible into the planet.
+The game consists of our main character, a planetary traveler called P1, who this time is running over the surface of a faraway planet populated by evil flies and slugs.
+Our voyager should avoid touching these creatures by jumping (up arrow) and squatting (down arrow) according to the case.
+The goal is to advance as much as possible into the planet.

 ## Screenshots